Unidata/awips2/docs/install/install-cave.md

 ### Download and Installation Instructions

 1. Download the following installer: [**awips_install.sh** <i class="fa fa-download"></i>](https://www.unidata.ucar.edu/software/awips2/awips_install.sh)
-2. Go to the download directory and run: `awips_install.sh --cave`
+2. In a terminal, go to the download directory
 3. Make the installer an executable by running: `chmod 755 awips_install.sh`
 4. Run the installer: `sudo ./awips_install.sh --cave`
      - This will install the application in `/awips2/cave/` and set the local cache to `~/caveData/`